faranalytics/streams-logger/README.md

 ### Transform

 The Streams framework is based on the idea that logging is essentially a data transformation task.
 When a string is logged to the console, for example, it typically undergoes a transformation step where relevant information (e.g., the timestamp, log level, etc.) is added to the log message prior to it being printed.

-You can use the built-in Transforms (e.g., Logger, Formatter, ConsoleHandler) supplied with the package for common logging tasks or [build you own type-safe Transforms](#how-to-implement-a-transform) for logging anything that can pass through a Node.js Buffer or Object [stream](https://nodejs.org/api/stream.html).
+These transformation steps are realized through a type-safe `Transform` implementation.

 ### Graph API Pattern

 Streams uses a [graph API pattern](#connect-the-logger-to-the-formatter-and-connect-the-formatter-to-the-consolehandler) for constructing a logger.
-Each graph consists of a network of Transforms that together comprise the logging pipeline.
+Each graph consists of a network of `Transforms` that together comprise the logging pipeline.

 ## Usage